Get all the latest data for Randstad

 Could property prices jump again in Randstad as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Randstad within the next 12 months is medium, because tight supply and improving borrowing capacity could push prices higher if rates stay stable.
+As of 2026, the chance of a renewed price surge in Randstad within the next 12 months looks medium-low, because demand is strong but prices are already high and buyers are more careful.

 Please also note that we regularly publish and update real estate price forecasts for Randstad here.